Food & Drink

 Backlane

-As the name suggests, Backlane Bar & Street Food is just a short hop, skip and jump behind the main Mooloolaba esplanade.
+As the name suggests, Backlane Bar & Street Food is just a short hop, skip and jump behind the main Mooloolaba Esplanade.
 A fun and casual dining experience, Backlane is a prime destination for your next group date night hang.

 With vibrant octopus artwork that overlooks either bench-style shared seating or breezy street tables, you’ll easily find something to dig into on this tapas-style menu.
 Our top picks are the lamb kofta meatballs, corn ribs or soft shell crab bao, all washed down with a Backlane zombie cocktail.